Apple pushes the reset button on the Mac Pro

 “As part of doing a new Mac Pro — it is, by definition, a modular system — we will be doing a Pro display as well.
 Now you won’t see any of those products this year; we’re in the process of that.
 We think it’s really important to create something great for our pro customers who want a Mac Pro modular system, and that’ll take longer than this year to do.”

 Yes, that’s right, a new Mac Pro and new external Pro display are both on the way.
 But they won’t be coming this year.

-2018 is the current target.
+It’s worth noting that, when asked about a touch display here, in the context of efforts like Microsoft’s Surface Studio Schiller replies “No.”

+“That’s a whole other long discussion we can get into, but suffice it to say, it’s not a big need of the Mac Pro customers that we’re trying to address,” he says.
+“You mentioned again how we’re talking about both the iMac and MacBook – I do think that we have a two-prong desktop strategy with both iMac and Mac Pro, we think are each going to be important for pro desktops.”

 The Mac Pro’s Thermal Corner